stefan-beuchert/MovieRecommender/README.md

 I made 3 UML diagrams for this project.
 Each of those diagram has blue and orange parts.
 The blue parts are features that are already implemented in this project and the orang features may be added in future versions.
    * A [Use Case diagram](tasks/uml_diagrams/use_case_diagram.png) that shows the different actores and the variouse functions of the system.
-   * A [Sequence diagram](tasks/uml_diagrams/sequence_diagram.png) that shows the different events that can occure while using the system. ---> im diagram fehlen noch farben
+   * A [Sequence diagram](tasks/uml_diagrams/sequence_diagram.png) that shows the different events that can occure while using the system.
-   * A [Activity diagram](tasks/uml_diagrams/activity_diagram.png) that shows the flow between different activitys. ---> ist grün statt blau
+   * A [Activity diagram](tasks/uml_diagrams/activity_diagram.png) that shows the flow between different activitys.

 ### 2 DDD

 ### 3 Metrics
 For metrics I used Sonarqube (SonarCloud to be specific).